bhagiradhijayaram/Gym-Web-Application/README.md

 JavaScript: Adding interactivity and dynamic behavior to the website

-Installation
+Installation:

 To run the gym website locally as a single page application, follow these steps:

-Clone this repository: git clone https://github.com/your-username/Gym-Web-Application.git
+Clone this repository: git clone https://github.com/bhagiradhijayaram/Gym-Web-Application.git

 Navigate to the project directory: cd Gym-Web-Application